-The all-Wales senior citizens’ bus pass can be used on the Conwy Valley Railway line, and on the Arriva bus from Caernarfon to Llandudno Junction.
+The Welsh concessionary bus pass for over 60s can be used for free travel on the Conwy Valley Railway, and on the Arriva bus from Caernarfon to Llandudno Junction.

 Conwy Valley Railway Llandudno Junction to Tal y Cafn Bridge, good views of the Carneddau mountains and Afon Conwy.